 The Metabolic Landscape, 2011 – 2013

-These photographs were shot in Greenland, Spitsbergen and Iceland, where icebergs and glaciers confront us like watery monuments.
+Gina shot these photographs in Greenland, Spitsbergen and Iceland, where icebergs and glaciers confront us like watery monuments.
 They offer a distinctive aesthetic experience and a window into deep time.
 Some glaciers are hundreds of thousands of years old and air bubbles trapped within them reveal the chemistry of ancient atmospheres, providing the means of assessing past climatic shifts.

-Gina Glover Poisoned Water Runs Deep, 2013-2017
+Poisoned Water Runs Deep, 2013-2017

 The fracking process itself is short and after completion, drilling equipment and specialists move on to the next site.
-What is left behind and shown in these photographs, is a variety of ordinary looking equipment, water tanks, pumps and pipes, which collect gas which is piped onward from the site to a gas compression station.
+Gina’s photographs show what is left behind.
+We see a variety of ordinary looking equipment, water tanks, pumps and pipes, which collect gas.
+The gas is then is piped onward from the site to a gas compression station.
 Mostly these occur on farmland, in some cases right beside where cows graze, or close to habitation.’

 Melt is a series of circular aerial images of the Greenland ice sheet, taken in August 2013.
 GPS references are displayed on each photograph.
 The ice sheet covers roughly 85% of the land surface of Greenland rising to an average height of 2.3 km (1.6 miles).
 The immense weight of the ice sheet pushes the centre of the island roughly 300 meters (1000 ft) below sea level.
 The icy expanse of Greenland, like the rest of the Arctic, is an important climatological indicator and performs a critical balancing role in the global climate system.
 Glacial melting is already an established fact.
 The current concern among climate scientists is that it will accelerate, to dramatic global effect.
-It has been estimated that, were all of Greenland’s ice to melt, the world’s oceanic level would rise by as much as 7 meters (23 feet).
+They have estimated that, were all of Greenland’s ice to melt, the world’s oceanic level would rise by as much as 7 meters (23 feet).

 Jessica Rayner’s interests range widely around the phenomena and mechanisms of light, power, perception and reflection.
 She uses the illusion of film, light and mirrors to make dramatic installations about sources of energy in nature.
 Much of her practice is based at the juncture between science and art and aims to examine notions of progress and our continual need to pursue knowledge, even as we move mundanely through our daily tasks.
 The artist’s assumption is that we produce unresolved questions when we look at things, and consequently, much of human inquiry in any field, is based upon inspired guesses or chance discoveries.

 For this work Jessica Rayner examined the mineral, Icelandic Spar.
 Icelandic Spar has optical properties akin to polarising lenses.
 Recent research showed that the Vikings used it in the course of their navigation at sea, to reveal the position of the obscured sun.
-Often, at sea, the sun is hidden by clouds, so through use of this mineral, the Vikings were able to judge their direction of travel, using the position of the sun as a guide.
+It enabled them to find the sun when it was hidden behind clouds.
+They could then judge their direction of travel, using the position of the sun as a guide.